Western Eagles FC: The early years

 By 1954 Polonia had climbed into the First Division, losing just one league game in 3 years.
 It had taken only four years to get from the bottom to the top of the Victorian soccer pyramid structure.

 The club reached the Dockerty Cup final for the first time in their history in 1955.
 The final played on 22 October, at Ascot Vale ended with a 1:1 draw to Hakoah, with the opening goal from Polonia's Peter Schipperheyn in the 51-minute.
 The side lost the Cup final replay 2:0 on 5 November.

-During its early years the club was fortunate to secure services of Zdzislaw Zabuski, an engineer and businessman, and the club's most loyal supporter, who provided employment for many of the Polonia players.
+During its early years the club was fortunate to secure services of Zdzislaw Zabuski, an engineer and businessman, and one of the club's most loyal supporters, who provided employment for many of the Polonia players.
 His knowledge of local conditions proved extremely useful.
-Mr Zabuski was elected club President in 1951.
+Mr Zabuski was elected club president in 1951.

 Julian Chrzanowski was one of the club's first committee members and players.
 Mr Chrzanowski was a member of the Polish Resistance in World War II, before he was captured and send to Auschwitz concentration camp.
 He barely survived and was offered the chance to migrate to Australia or the United States.
 He arrived to Australia in 1949.
 He became the foundation member of Polonia.
 He played in the club's first game, and was a member of the championship teams of 1951 and 1952.

-W.R.Thomas, President of Victorian Soccer Football Association was Polonia's most influential and noteworthy supporters.
-He recalls in 1951, prior of taking the Victoria State team on tour of New Zealand, arranging with Polonia club President Zdzislaw Zabuski, to play a trail game against the newly formed Polonia Soccer Club.
-He was shocked when the lowly and newly formed fourth Division team soundly beat his Touring team 7:1.
-He then became one of the club's great followers, even with his son, Brian, was a playing member of Polonia first team, representing the club in the 1954 season, debuting in Division One.
+W.R.Thomas, President of Victorian Soccer Football Association, was one of Polonia's most influential and noteworthy supporters.
+He recalls in 1951, prior to taking the Victoria State team on tour of New Zealand, arranging with Polonia club president Zdzislaw Zabuski, to play a trial game against the newly formed Polonia Soccer Club.
+He was shocked when the lowly and newly formed fourth-division team soundly beat his Touring team 7:1.
+He then became one of the club's greatest followers.
+His son, Brian, was a playing member of Polonia's first team, representing the club in the 1954 season, debuting in Division One.